Meuse Press

-Meuse Press is an Australian Press, publishing a range of "poetry outreach" projects in a number of media ranging from a literary magazine to poetry published on the surface of a river.
+Meuse Press * is an Australian Press, publishing a range of "poetry outreach" projects in a number of media ranging from a literary magazine to poetry published on the surface of a river.
 It was founded by Bill Farrow and Les Wicks.
-It is mostly edited/curated by the poet Les Wicks, but others in editorial roles have included Bill Farrow, Geoff Aldridge, Grant Caldwell, Deidre Kelsall, Carol Chandler, Marvis Sofield, Barbara De Franceschi, and Susan Adams.
+It is mostly edited/curated by the poet Les Wicks, but others in editorial roles have included Bill Farrow, Geoff Aldridge, Grant Caldwell, Raj Nair, Christine Peiying Chen, Deidre Kelsall, Carol Chandler, Marvis Sofield, Barbara De Franceschi, and Susan Adams.

 Initially, it was an occasional magazine and an insert into other publications and anthologies.
-The first issue was in 1976.
+The first issue was in 1977.
 Publication of most of Australia's leading poets of the time was accompanied by graphics, and the magazine was a market leader in merging these two art forms.

 History

-From 1992–1999, Meuse published Artransit, which put poetry/art collaborations on Newcastle and Sydney buses and ferries.
+From 1992 to 1999, Meuse published Artransit, which put poetry/art collaborations on Newcastle and Sydney buses and ferries.
 This collection has been exhibited in London, New York, St Louis, Sydney (multiple times), Maroochydore, and Brisbane.
 Historian Robert Holden has said "They engage a truly democratic audience.
 They impose themselves into locations usually reserved for advertising and mass consumption.
 They are immediate in their effect, and in the final analysis contribute to the vitalism of a public space.
 It was described as "...a singular surprise and delight..." by Robert Holden.

 In 2002, in conjunction with Don Gunn produced Heritage Light with Parramatta City Council.
 This series of banners, soundscapes, and projected poetry sought to reconnect citizens with their city at night whilst simultaneously celebrating heritage Week.
 A key part was the publishing of a poem on the surface of the Parramatta River so that it appeared to float downstream.
 This was widely regarded as a world first.